bilderbuchi/ofStateManager/README.md

 * addons should be under git control, OF must be.
 * any git repos must not have uncommitted changes, otherwise recording the state becomes meaningless.

+## Testing

+To automatically test ofStateManager, you'll need [py.test](http://pytest.org/) (>=2.3.4).
+Run `py.test` in the project root directory to run the tests.

+To also get code coverage information, [coverage.py](http://nedbatchelder.com/code/coverage/) is used.

+`coverage command yet to be determined.`

 ## License
 The code in this repository is available under the MIT License (see license.md).